 - Earn 1.5% on all purchases

-The Freedom Unlimited card is another straightforward and no-frills rewards-earning card.
+The Freedom Unlimited card is another straightforward rewards-earning card.
 Like the Freedom Flex, it offers generous spending categories and no annual fee.

-There are some distinct differences, though.
-Quarterly rotating categories are not a feature of the Freedom Unlimited.
-Instead, you'll earn an uncapped 1.5% on all other purchases cash back on all purchases.
+The Freedom Unlimited doesn’t offer rotating categories.
+Instead, it earns an uncapped 1.5% on all other purchases cash back on all purchases.

 Pros: